TeamOfDaisyX/VirtualUserBot/README.md

 ## 3)   Heroku API

 Create a account on [Heroku](dashboad.heroku.com) first.
-Then goto sttings scroll to bottom.
+Then goto settings scroll to bottom.
 Reaveal API and get api

 ## 4)   Plugin Channel and Private Group ID